Lvmnd/symphomics/README.md

 # Symphomics - Lvmnd Project Portofolio

-Welcome to **Lvmnd Project Portofolio**.
+Welcome to **Lvmnd Project**.
-Symohomics is my compilation code repository to arrange bioinformatics and data analysis melody.
+Symohomics is one of analysis facilities that help people to analyze their genomic-medical data.

 Made with full of personal love (no one influence me)